namaromebecky/alx_html_css/README.md

-# alx_html_css
+# CSS Advanced Project

-This repo contains the `css_basic` project for learning HTML and CSS.
+This project builds upon the **HTML, advanced** project by adding CSS styling and design details.

-Contents:
-- css_basic/index.html
-- css_basic/tweets.html
-- css_basic/base.css
-- css_basic/styles.css
+The goal is to replicate the provided Figma design using semantic HTML and modern CSS practices.

+---

+## 🚀 Objectives
+- Implement styles that match the design provided in Figma.
+- Practice using Flexbox, Grid, typography, and responsive design.
+- Organize project files with a clear structure (`css_advanced` folder).
+- Ensure accessibility and good coding practices.

+---

+## 📂 Project Structure